 Extreme fatigue (feeling very tired)

-Any bleeding after the menopause should always be investigated by a GP
+Any unusual bleeding from the vagina before or after the menopause should always be investigated by a GP.

 Symptoms will be:

 Frequent – they usually happen more than 12 times a month